SFTtech/openage/doc/nyan/api_reference/reference_modifier.md

 Changes the attribute amount of `AttributeCost` objects in `ResearchableTech` objects.

 **attributes**
-Limits the modifier to `AttributeAmount` objects referencing attributes from this set.
+Limits the modifier to `AttributeAmount` objects referencing `Attribute` objects from this set.

 **researchables**
-These `ResearchableTech` objects are considered.
+`ResearchableTech` objects that are considered.

 ## modifier.type.ResearchResourceCost